 GDC does not accept product or vendor-related submissions.
 If your talk is a thinly veiled advertisement for a new product, technology or service your company is offering, please do not submit.
-If you would like to publicize a product, please contact sales at GDC Sales Help for information on exhibiting and vendor opportunities, including sponsored sessions.
+If you would like to publicize a product, please visit the become a sponsor page for more information on sponsored sessions.

 GDC only accepts submissions by original authors of the presentations.
 PR firms, speaking relation firms, and all other parties who are not direct authors of submitted presentations are discouraged from submitting a proposal on behalf of their clients/speakers.
 GDC requires direct contact with presenters to expedite questions during the submission review process.

 GDC Summits + VRDC + Game Career Seminar